 Relationship –Immediate family members of current OCCU members or of anyone living in the above-named Oregon counties are also welcome to apply.

 Every OCCU membership comes with a Primary Savings Account.
 With just a $5 minimum balance, you'll earn 0.05% Annual Percentage Yield (APY) on your money and be eligible to open additional OCCU savings accounts for other long-term goals.

 Credit Union Overview

-Oregon Community Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 3.49% (excellent) based on March 31, 2019 data.
-OCCU has an above average capitalization level (9.91%), the result of holding $1.75 billion in assets with $173.6 million in equity.
+Oregon Community Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 3.47% (excellent) based on September 30, 2019 data.
+In the past year, OCCU has increased its total non-brokered deposits by $64.66 million, and excellent annual growth rate of 4.26%.
 Please refer to our financial overview of Oregon Community Credit Union (NCUA Charter # 65856) for more details.

-Oregon Community Credit Union is currently the second largest credit union in Oregon, with more than 158,000 members and assets in excess of $1.7 billion.
+Oregon Community Credit Union is currently the second largest credit union in Oregon, with nearly 164,000 members and assets in excess of $1.8 billion.
 OCCU was established in 1956 as the Lane Federal Credit Union by a group of state government employees. (“Lane” refers to Lane County.)
 In 1981, the name was changed to U-Lane-O Credit Union when the FOM expanded to include the University of Oregon employees and students.
 The Oregon Community Credit Union rebrand occurred in 2003, following the change to a community charter.

 In the same year as the OCCU rebrand, a merger with the Portland Teachers Credit Union (now known as OnPoint Community Credit Union and Oregon’s largest credit) was explored.
 But according to a Credit Union Times 2004 article, what would have been the largest credit union merger ever, was not to be.